apache/pekko-connectors/docs/src/main/paradox/spring-web.md

 ## Usage

-Using Akka Streams in Spring Web (or Boot for that matter) is very simple, as Alpakka provides autoconfiguration to the framework, which means that Spring is made aware of Sources and Sinks etc.
+Using Akka Streams in Spring Web (or Boot for that matter) is very simple, as Apache Pekko Connectors provides autoconfiguration to the framework, which means that Spring is made aware of Sources and Sinks etc.

 All you need to do is include the above dependency (`pekko-connectors-spring-web`), start your app as usual: